Volunteer

 Weekday Helper

 Join our field staff as they undertake their regular work to keep our parks shipshape and ready for visitors.
-You’ll get to work one-on-one with our park experts and will be able to sign up for specific projects that match your interests.
-A popular job is building and maintaining trails; tasks include clearing debris, lopping branches, bench cutting (cutting trails into a side of a slope), drainage maintenance and marking trails.
+You’ll get to work one-on-one with our park experts and be able to sign up for specific projects that match your interests.
+A popular job is building and maintaining trails; tasks include clearing debris, lopping branches, cutting trails into a side of a slope (called bench cutting), drainage maintenance, and marking trails.

 Volunteer Workdays Colleague

-These major workdays – approximately six a year – bring together dozens of volunteers to make progress on a large-scale project.
-We’ve planted over 200 trees in one day, built pollinator gardens, fences and completed major trail projects during these workdays.
-Other activities could include removing invasive species, trail maintenance and cleanups.
-Held in our parks, as well as in downtown Poughkeepsie and Newburgh, these workdays offer tasks for people of all ages and abilities – so bring the family or school group along.
+These major workdays — approximately six a year — bring together dozens of volunteers to make progress on a large-scale project.
+We’ve planted over 200 trees in one day, built pollinator gardens and fences, and completed major trail projects during these workdays.
+Other activities could include removing invasive species, trail maintenance, and cleanups.
+Held in Scenic Hudson parks, as well as in downtown Poughkeepsie and Newburgh, these workdays offer tasks for people of all ages and abilities — so bring the family or school group along.
 See our events page for upcoming 2024 dates.

 Friends of the Foundry